Index and Resource Guide to Abstract Games

 The Game of the Amazons

 (or simply Amazons) is an abstract game of territory for two players, played on a 10x10 board (a checkered board makes it easier to visualize diagonal moves).
 Each player has four amazons, which move like chess queens : any number of vacant squares in a straight line -- orthogonally or diagonally.
 After it moves, an amazon must fire an arrow in the same manner from its landing square (one or more vacant squares orthogonally or diagonally).
 The square where the arrow lands is then marked with a poker chip or other counter to indicate it is blocked (in the computer version blocked squares are colored dark red).
 No amazon or arrow may move into or through a blocked square.
 The starting position is shown above left.
 White moves first, moving one amazon and firing an arrow with that amazon (above right).
 The players alternate moves, and the player last able to make a move wins.
+Draws are impossible, and the game cannot last more than 46 moves.
+In practice, in most games, the territory is walled off and the status of every empty square is known earlier than 46 moves, and territory can simply be counted.

 El Juego de las Amazonas